-9. Self-evaluation and Monitoring (ESG 1.9) Links and/or text relating to the institution-wide quality assurance procedures for self-evaluation and internal monitoring.
+9. Self-evaluation and Monitoring (ESG 1.9)

+Links and/or text relating to the institution-wide quality assurance procedures for self-evaluation and internal monitoring.

-Self-evaluation and monitoring occurs at many levels within the University - module, programme departmental, faculty and whole of institution.
+Self-evaluation and monitoring occur at many levels within the University - module, programme departmental, faculty and whole of institution.

-At module, programme and department level, student feedback is solicited both through locally designed and administered surveys and also through the centrally administered Student Evaluation of Learning Experience (SELE) survey.
+At module, programme and department level, student feedback is solicited both through locally designed and administered surveys and through the centrally administered Student Evaluation of Learning Experience (SELE) survey.
+A review is underway on the central student feedback mechanism with alternative options being explored.